RaineyAbe/CraneGlacier_flowlinemodeling/README.md

 ### Extracted data:

-To access observational data and model outputs averaged across the glacier width, see `inputs-outputs`.
+To access observational data and model outputs averaged across the glacier width, see `inputs-outputs/`.

 - Centerline observations: all files with the `observed_*.mat` file name structure.
 - Model outputs: all files with the `modeled_*.mat` file name structure.